Answer Engine Optimization (AEO): The Complete Guide for 2025

 Google selects featured snippets algorithmically, but patterns emerge:

-- Answer the question directly.
+Answer the question directly.
 Put a clear, concise answer in the first 40-60 words after your heading.

-- Use the right format.
+Use the right format.
 Questions starting with "what" or "who" often get paragraph snippets.
 "How to" queries get lists.
 Comparisons get tables.

-- Match the query structure.
+Match the query structure.
 Your heading should closely match how users phrase the question.

-- Rank in the top 10 first.
+Rank in the top 10 first.
 Almost all featured snippets come from pages already on page one.

-Voice Assistants
+Voice assistants

-Siri, Alexa, Google Assistant - they all need answers to deliver.
+Siri, Alexa, Google Assistant.
+They all need answers to deliver.

-Voice search queries are conversational and question-based: "Hey Siri, what's the weather?"
+Voice queries are conversational and question-based: "Hey Siri, what's the weather?"
 "Alexa, how do I remove a wine stain?"

 Voice assistants typically give one answer.
 One.
 If you're not that answer, you don't exist in voice search.

-AI Chatbots
+AI chatbots

-Knowledge Panels
+Knowledge panels

-Time to get practical.
+Let me get practical.

 AEO starts with understanding how people ask questions.